How to Draw a Submarine | Step-by-Step Guide

 Step 7: Add More Submarine Details

-- Add slightly curved vertical lines between the portholes
+- Add three slightly curved vertical lines between the portholes

-- Draw a horizontal rectangle on the left end of the sailplane to create the main window.
+- Draw a horizontal rectangle on the left end of the sail for the main window

 The basic layout of the submarine is now ready.
 You should have something that looks similar to the one pictured below.
 Take a moment to admire your handiwork.